Things that would be important for you to know about me:

 You can catch up on my published works on my Amazon page.
 (Because I have since converted to the Orthodox Church, be aware that my publisher has put my first novel out of print at my request.)
 My latest novel is The Stone Pillow.
 I have a few long-term projects afoot: an autism-friendly Sunday school curriculum, a series of middle grade books with an autistic girl of faith as its protagonist, and an Orthodox romance novella series set on islands (The Stone Pillow is the first of these).
 I also write Jane Austen Fan Fiction under the pen name Jolene St. John.

 Will you pay attention if I comment?

 Yes!
 I’m Southern.
 This is my welcome mat.
 Set a spell, drink tea, let’s visit (electronically).
-I love to talk about writing and reading and theology and singing and children and gardening, so please jump right in with thoughts and questions.
+I love to talk about living faith you can touch in writing and reading and theology and autism and singing and children and gardening, so please jump right in with thoughts and questions.
 Make sure to link to your blog if you comment so I can go read your thoughts, too!

 Where else do you post online?

-Follow Me on Twitter where I love playing hashtag games.
+Follow Me on Twitter where I mostly like things and retweet occasionally.
 Invite me to your chats, and I’ll amplify you as I am able.